Polymer/old-docs-site/faq.md

 ### Why don't my element's properties/methods autocomplete in the DevTools? {#autocomplete}

 This is an artifact of the Shadow DOM polyfill.
-It creates wrappers around DOM elements and exposes only the standard DOM APIs (e.g. `querySelector`) on those wrappers.
+It creates wrappers around DOM elements and exposes only the standard DOM APIs (e.g. `querySelector`) on those wrappers. {{site.project_title}} sets up properties on these wrapper objects, not on the actual DOM object.
+Since the DevTools only knows about the actual DOM, your element properties won't be seen by the tools.

-{{site.project_title}} sets up properties on these wrapper objects, not on the actual DOM object.
+**Tip:** select a node in the inspector can type `wrap($0)` into the console.
+You'll get the wrapped node with all the {{site.project_title}} goodies attached.
+You can also use `unwrap()` if you need to go the other direction.
-Since the dev tools only knows about the actual DOM, your element properties won't be seen by the tools.
+{: .alert .alert-info }

 Under native Shadow DOM this isn't an issue.
 Properties will auto complete in the console.